Awesomem8112/Enigmak/SECURITY.md

 - **Chosen-plaintext periodicity leak (confirmed).** Encrypting repeated plaintext reveals position-mod-68 periodic structure in the ciphertext.
 Bucketing ciphertext characters by position mod 68 and comparing distributions yields a measurable L1 distance (~0.025) between buckets, demonstrating that different rotor positions produce detectably different output distributions.
 This is a structural weakness in the stepping construction, not a usage edge case.
 Chosen-plaintext attacks are a standard adversarial model and the design does not hold under them.

 - **Step mask leakage under chosen-plaintext.** Using the same bucket analysis, the deviation of each bucket from the global distribution correlates with the internal step mask at approximately 67% accuracy on a single run.
 The key-derived step mask is therefore partially recoverable under chosen-plaintext conditions.
-Credit: r/cryptography user (March 2026).
+Credit: u/Demostho (March 2026).

 - **Keyboard layout bias.** The layouts used as rotor wirings were designed for ergonomic typing, not cryptographic uniformity.
 Theoretical bias may exist at scale.